t- test

 One Sample T test

-is very near to 20.
-And to find out whether I can claim it or not, I will be using one sample t-test.
-We are going to use level of significance 0.05.
-Which simply is the percentage of error that we can tolerate.
+we want to hypothesize that the mean ‘mpg’ is very close to 20.
+To determine whether I can make this claim or not, I will use a one-sample t-test.
+We will use a significance level of 0.05, which represents the percentage of error that we can tolerate.

 #load the data as dataframe.